-- 1. seeking aggregate remuneration at a level which provides the Company with the ability to attract and retain directors and executives of the highest calibre, while incurring a cost which is acceptable to shareholders and appropriate for the Company's size; and - 2. key management personnel's interests needing to be aligned with the creation of shareholder value and Company performance by: - providing fair, consistent and competitive compensation and rewards to attract and retain appropriate employees; - ensuring that total remuneration is competitive with its peers by market standards; - incorporating in the remuneration framework both short and long term incentives linked to the strategic goals and performance of the individuals and the Company and shareholder returns; - demonstrating a clear relationship between individual performance and remuneration; and - motivating employees to pursue and achieve the long term growth and success of the Company.
+- 1. Seeking aggregate remuneration at a level which provides the Company with the ability to attract and retain directors and executives of high calibre at a cost which is acceptable to shareholders; and - 2.
+Key management personnel interest being aligned with shareholder value and Company performance by: - providing fair, consistent and competitive compensation and rewards to attract and retain appropriate employees; - ensuring that total remuneration is competitive with its peers by market standards; - incorporating in the remuneration framework both short and long term incentives linked to the strategic goals and performance of the individuals and the Company and shareholder returns; - demonstrating a clear relationship between individual performance and remuneration; and - motivating employees to pursue and achieve the long term growth and success of the Company.